Course syllabus

 Master in Logic, 120 credits

-Welcome the the introduction for new students on Monday 2nd September at 11.00 in room J303 at Humanisten (Faculty of Humanities), Renströmsgatan 6, Gothenburg.
+Introduction 2025 [date TBA] at Humanisten (Faculty of Humanities), Renströmsgatan 6, Gothenburg.
 See the location of Humanisten on a map.
-Note that the introduction starts at 11.00, and nothing else that has been previously communicated.
+Note that the introduction starts at [insert time], and nothing else that has been previously communicated.

 Please see the slides from the introduction.